x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 ## Configure connection filtering on Edge Transport servers that aren't directly connected to the Internet

 You can use connection filtering on Edge Transport servers that don't directly receive email from the Internet.
 In this scenario, the Edge Transport server is behind another mail server that receives and processes messages directly from the Internet.
 For example, your organization might send email traffic through an anti-spam server, service, or appliance before the messages reach the Edge Transport server.
 In this scenario, the Connection Filtering agent needs to extract the correct source IP address from the message.
-To extrat source IP address from the message, the Connection Filtering agent needs to parse the **Received** header field values in the message header and compare those values to the known IP addresses of the mail server that sits between the Edge Transport server and the Internet.
+To extract source IP address from the message, the Connection Filtering agent needs to parse the **Received** header field values in the message header and compare those values to the known IP addresses of the mail server that sits between the Edge Transport server and the Internet.

 Every mail server that accepts and relays an SMTP message along the delivery path adds its own **Received** header field in the message header.
 The **Received** header typically contains the domain name and IP address of the mail server that processed the message.

-If the Edge Transport server doesn't accept messages directly from the Internet, you need to use the *InternalSMTPServers* parameter on the **Set-TransportConfig** cmdlet on an Exchange 2013 Mailbox server to identify the IP address of the mail server that sit between the Edge Transport server and the Internet.
+If the Edge Transport server doesn't accept messages directly from the Internet, you need to use the *InternalSMTPServers* parameter on the **Set-TransportConfig** cmdlet on an Exchange 2013 Mailbox server to identify the IP address of the mail server that sits between the Edge Transport server and the Internet.
 The IP address data is replicated to Edge Transport servers by EdgeSync.
 When messages are received by the Edge Transport server, the Connection Filtering agent assumes an IP address in a **Received** header field that doesn't match a value specified by the *InternalSMTPServers* parameter is the source IP address that needs to be checked.
 Therefore, you need specify all internal SMTP servers in order for connection filtering to function correctly.